 UKIP?
-Hmmm, well, with his Del Bay/Arthur Daley ‘Covert’ coats, Nigel Farage does seem to have modeled himself on a 1950s car salesman.
-You could imagine him peering in to the engine bay of a slightly dog eared Standard Vanguard and saying; ‘once we’ve fixed this piece of classic British engineering, it will be a car you can be proud of.
+Hmmm, well, with his Del Bay/Arthur Daley ‘Covert’ coats, Nigel Farage does seem to have modelled himself on a 1950s car salesman.
+You could imagine him peering into the engine bay of a slightly dog-eared Standard Vanguard and saying; ‘once we’ve fixed this piece of classic British engineering, it will be a car you can be proud of.
 I say, has anyone seen my Imperial spanners?’

 And the Green Party?
 That one’s easy.
 An Oyster Card….

 What does your car say about you?
 Do you want it say something different, whether that means an upgrade to something more elite, or opt for a larger more practical family car?
 Whichever model you choose to buy, you can sell your car the simple way with webuyanycar.com.
 Enter your reg today.